Skip to Content Top

 • Employees who are not being paid proper wages and overtime.

-The Dos and Don’ts of Wrongful Termination
+The Dos and Don’ts of Wrongful Termination in Oakland

-• Get reference letters from your supervisors.
+• Get Reference Letters from your supervisors.

-• Ask your employer to give you a written explanation for your termination.
+• Ask Your Employer to give you a written explanation for your termination.

-• Return all company property including all company documents.
+• Return All Company Property, including all company documents.

-• Review your non-compete agreement, if any, and consult with an employment attorney about its enforceability if this is an issue for you.
+• Review Your Non-Compete Agreement, if any, and consult with an employment attorney about its enforceability if this is an issue for you.

 • Openly express your anger or make any threats.